Can I schedule a same-day appointment?

 Our frames are made with kiln-dried,* solid wood that provide for exceptionally sturdy, long-lasting furniture pieces.
 We use Carb 2 compliant engineered wood to further reinforce the hardwood frame on the sides and back of our pieces.
 This durable material is comprised of layers of laminated hardwood.
 Our frames are joined with corner blocks, heavy-duty staples and industrial-strength craftsman’s glue.
 All frames are backed by our 10 year limited frame warranty, applicable to the original owner and original delivery address only.

 The seating of the frame (on which the seat cushions rest) is constructed with sinuous steel springs that are securely fastened and provide long-lasting support and comfort.
 The back of the frame (on which the back cushions rest) is constructed with synthetic webbing that provides soft and supportive comfort.

 All of our seat cushions are constructed with high-quality, high-resiliency foam.
-On some of our designs, the high-resiliency foam is wrapped in fiber and placed in a channeled casing with a combination of duck down, feathers and dacron.
+On some of our designs, the high-resiliency foam is wrapped in fiber and placed in a channeled casing with a combination of down feathers and dacron.
 Over time, all foam and filling will soften and conform based on usage.
 Feather-blend cushions will become softer and will puddle.
 This is normal and not a defect in construction.